mpv-player/mpv/DOCS/man/options.rst

 ------

 ``--title=<string>``
     Set the window title.
-Properties are expanded on playback start.
+This is used for the video window, and if possible, also sets the audio stream title.

+    Properties are expanded.
 (See `Property Expansion`_.)

     .. warning::

-        There is a danger of this causing significant CPU usage, depending on the properties used and the window manager.
+        There is a danger of this causing significant CPU usage, depending on the properties used.
 Changing the window title is often a slow operation, and if the title changes every frame, playback can be ruined.

 ``--screen=<default|0-32>``
     In multi-monitor configurations (i.e. a single desktop that spans across